 How are meals currently being provided to seniors?

-Home delivered meals are being provided to seniors that live alone.
+Home delivered meals are being provided to seniors.
 To learn more about the program, please call the office at (914) 762-1350.

 What is the R-U-OK Program?
 How can I sign up?